Episode 2.03 The Greater Good doesn’t yield much, but I felt it would behoove me to be thorough.

 Varinius, Seppia, and Seppius all arrive together (along with Cossutius, a character from Gods of the Arena who I sincerely hoped to never see again).Glaber and Ilithyia, it would seem, throw a damn good party.
 They have these performers in the middle of the room, with these gossamer sheets moving around them.
 We’ve seen similar things, of course (the pilot comes to mind), but I always think it’s awesome.It’s a very sensual display, of course.
 Lots of licking.
 This isn’t an orgy (though we’ve seen them on the show before), but I’m sure Ilithyia knows exactly what she’s doing, and intends for the display to put Varinius in “the mood”.
 Seppia takes a good look at it, and then says, “Truly a feast for the senses.”
 This causes Seppius to look at her sharply, though it’s not in any way clear what exactly he’s reacting to or why.Glaber makes a speech, giving all due respect to Varinius, of course, though these two just shoot daggers at one another when speaking privately.

 Seppia turns to Varinius, and points out how the crowd cheers for him.Seppius again turns to look at her sharplyand then he swallows, and looks down kind of sadly and frustratedly.Not a lot of ambiguity there.
+He does not like Seppia’s interest in Varinius – in fact, it pains him.
 It certainly recalled Fugitivus, when Seppia was insulting him relentlessly in the marketplace by pointing out Glaber’s success.

 His face makes me so sad!
 And the fact that he swallows – that shows that he’s truly upset, and it’s not just a passing frustration.
 He’s suffering!
 I just keep watching that GIF over and over again.
 It gives me happy shipper butterflies.

-Glaber shows off these three men and Oenomaus at the party proudly.He makes a public gift of them to Varinius, to make up for the fact that in the episode previous, he had insulted him (by sending his men after Spartacus in the mines, instead of bringing them to Varinius’ games).
+Glaber shows off some men from the slave rebellion that he has captured at the party proudly.He makes a public gift of them to Varinius, to make up for the fact that in the episode previous, he had insulted him (by sending his men after Spartacus in the mines, instead of bringing them to Varinius’ games).

 Varinius accepts the gift.